eziodeyk/OR-ML-survey/README.md

 the model consistently performs well on all four datasets including MIK, Regions, Hybrid, CORLAT compared to other two cutting-edge open-source solvers --  SCIP and Gorubi.

 #### A Supervised Machine Learning Approach to Variable Branching in Branch-And-Bound
 Alejandro Marcos Alvarez et al. 2014.
 Extremely Randomized Trees.
+Variable branching heuristic.
 to imitate the strategy of strong branching with the machine learning model, namely extremely randomized trees, ***with a fast approximation... in an offline fashion*** to alleviate the computational cost in exhaustive branching.
 **two-phased approach**: firstly generate the heuristic decision to be learned by machine learning agent, then train the model with generated dataset and examine its performance on standard benchmark problems.

-The functional form of the branching is to select nodes that recurssively maximizing the specific branching score.
+The functional form of the branching is to select nodes that recursively maximizing the specific branching score.
 Such branching score function is simulated by the supervised machine learning model with hand-designed input features.
 These features process three properties:
 > 1. the number of features is independent of the size of the problem.
 > 2. invariant to irrelavent changes in the problem.
 > 3. independent of the scale of the problem.